Queues

 series of isolated tests, without the full context or complexity of a true

 application.)
-Then create a class, K_LLQueue
+Then create a class, K_LLQueue, that implements

-interface using a
+the K_Queue interface using a

-linked list internally.
+K_SimpleLL linked list internally.
+The

-Remember that the K_LLQueue
+Remember that the K_LLQueue class extends Object as

-, so it inherits methods such as
+well as implementing K_Queue, so it inherits methods such as

-and equals
+toString and equals (and hashCode)

 unless it redefines them.
 Provide an overriding implementation of the

-method that returns a string showing the current
+toString method that returns a string showing the current

 state of the queue.